rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 As HypriotOS has docker already included, I was rooting for HypriotOS at the time of creation.

 There is one pretty nice tutorial by them [https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/) which assumes you are already connected to the tiny black-pearl.
-Following that tutorial one sets up kubernetes in all its glory and resource hunger.
+Following that tutorial, one sets up kubernetes in all its glory and resource hunger.
 It sucks.
 Don't do this.
 The note in my research journal from the time I did this reads: "Kubernetes seems to be rather hungry.
 Maybe I'll add a new masternode in the near future."

 We start from first principles today.